VolkovLabs/volkovlabs-env-datasource/README.md

 ## Getting Started

 Environment Data Source is not included in the Grafana Catalog.
-It can be installed manually from our Private Repository or downloaded directly from GitHub.
+It can be installed from our Private Repository or downloaded directly from GitHub.

 ```bash
 grafana-cli --repo https://volkovlabs.io/plugins plugins install volkovlabs-env-datasource